 While it can’t compete with what you might get on a smartphone, taking photos or recording HD videos through it is very possible.

-Have distance families?
+Have distant families?
 Then do video calls through Skype and close the gap.

 Comes with Alexa

 Who doesn’t use personal assistance nowadays?
 Get in on the bandwagon.
-It comes pre-installed and great for getting the news or weather condition or controlling a smartphone…and a lot more.
+It comes pre-installed and great for getting the news or weather conditions or controlling a smartphone…and a lot more.